maseev/narwhal/README.md

 First - fields of the mapped class and columns in the database table might have different names, so it's quite obvious that you have to use annotations in order to match your class fields with table columns.
 Second - you are probably in a very verbose mood :).
-Notice, that your entity class has to have a default constructor, so Narwhal would be able to create an instance of that class.
+Notice, that your entity class must have a default constructor, so Narwhal would be able to create instances of that class.

 ```java
 @Entity("PERSON")